jrday/express-es6-rest-api/README.md

-Express & ES6 REST API Boilerplate
+@jrday / Express & ES6 REST API Boilerplate
 ==================================

 This is a straightforward boilerplate for building REST APIs with ES6 and Express.